JeroenBos/non-stationary_texture_syn/README.md

 ### Train, test and visualize

-Folder `scripts` contain scripts used for training and testing.
+The folder `scripts` contain scripts used for training and testing.
 To train or test a model, use commands like `sh scripts/train_half_style.sh`.
 Go into these files to see how to specify some hyper parameters.
 To visualize the internal layers inside network, especially the residual blocks, you can use script `visualize_layers.sh`, as shown in our paper.

 ### Cite